Saxon, Switzerland

-Saxon is a municipality, in the district of Martigny, in the canton of Valais, in Switzerland.
+Saxon (Arpitan: Sasson) is a municipality, in the district of Martigny, in the canton of Valais, in Switzerland.

 History

 Saxon is first mentioned in 1153 as de Saxone.

 Geography

 Saxon has an area, As of 2011, of 23.2 km2.
 Of this area, 31.9% is used for agricultural purposes, while 50.6% is forested.
 Of the rest of the land, 9.3% is settled (buildings or roads) and 8.1% is unproductive land.

 The municipality is located in the Martigny district, along the left bank of the Rhone.
 It stretches from the Pierre-à-Voir (2476 m) down to the Rhone.
 It consists of the villages of Saxon and Gottefrey and scattered hamlets.